Next Steps for Exploring Students

 - Job Shadowing– Make sure to visit with career services or your adviser to talk about potential job shadowing opportunities that would allow you to discuss potential careers with professionals in that industry.
 Explore their work environment and day-to-day operations to give yourself a better idea of what you would like to pursue.

 Advisers– Visiting with your adviser is always a good idea to discuss general education requirements, classes that you can take to explore various majors, and what next steps may be most appropriate for you.
-If you are a first year students you can schedule an appointment with your adviser here.
-If not, your adviser can be found on Campusweb.
+You can schedule an appointment with an Academic Adviser at the Krone Advising Center by logging into your Handshake account.
+If not, your adviser can be found on CampusWEB.

 Faculty Members– Sometimes the best way to learn about a new major is to visit with a faculty member in that department (Check out this website for each of our academic departments).
 Feel free to email a faculty member yourself or visit with your adviser about majors you would like more information on.
 If you’re unsure how to contact the faculty member in a department of interest, reach out to your adviser for help.